karink520/git-and-github-intro/git_workshop.md

 ## VIII.
 Resources

-There are MANY resources on the internet for learning Git, whether you want an in -depth tutorial or are trying to answer a specific question.
-See what you can discover with searching; for specific questions, StackOverflow is a great resource!
+There are MANY resources on the internet for learning Git, whether you want an in-depth tutorial or are trying to do a particular task.
+See what you can discover with searching; for specific questions, StackOverflow is a great resource.

-Here are a few particular resources that might be useful:
+Here are a few additional resources that might be useful:

 [Dangit, Git!?!](https://dangitgit.com/) is a great resource for getting yourself out of trouble with Git.